Open help menu

 The Attachment Trauma Timeline: Those who have experienced relational trauma can lack a clear “who, what, when, and where” when they try to talk about their experiences.
 Because we may shut down or dissociate when we’re overwhelmed during painful exchanges, we may foreclose on our emotional reactions in those moments.
 Then later, when we want to examine them, our feelings can be unavailable to us..
 Timelines offer a user-friendly way to bring order and clarity to this inner silence or chaos.
 The attachment trauma timeline helps clients to place experiences that they may have pushed out of consciousness into the overall framework of their lives and to identify reenactment patterns and attachment/developmental issues.

 Simply writing and sharing timelines is a complete experience.
-If you wish to add role plays, they are focused through the timeline process and give clients a chance to talk to themselves at whatever point along their developmental continuum that they are drawn to.
+If you wish to add role plays, they are focused through the developmental progression of timeline process and give clients a chance to talk to themselves at whatever point along their developmental continuum that they are drawn to.

 Presenters